-In addition to the NetEx/eFT wildcard characters, one can also make use of the UNIX wildcarding capabilities where the two do not conflict.
+In addition to the eFT wildcard characters, one can also make use of the OpenVMS wildcarding capabilities where the two do not conflict.
+For example, OpenVMS logical names may be used as the source file of a SEND or RECEIVE command.

-An example use of source wildcarding for UNIX NetEx/eFT appears below.
+An example use of source wildcarding for OpenVMS eFT appears below.
 The example demonstrates sending all the files in the default directory that start with the letter B and have exactly three character extensions:

 NTXeFT> send b.???

 NTXeFT: SOURCE DESTINATION SIZE

 NTXeFT:

-NTXeFT: /tmp/black.ftn black.ftn 82293
+NTXeFT: SYS_TMP:BLACK.FTN;3 BLACK.FTN 82293

-NTXeFT: /tmp/blue.sam blue.sam 167461
+NTXeFT: SYS_TMP:BLUE.SAM;5 BLUE.SAM 167461

-NTXeFT: /tmp/brown.doc brown.doc 4365
+NTXeFT: SYS_TMP:BROWN.DOC;11 BROWN.DOC 4365

-Destination Wildcard Support for UNIX File Transfers
+Destination Wildcard Support for OpenVMS File Transfers

-Destination wildcarding is also available on UNIX NetEx/eFT.
-Destination wildcarding makes it possible to transfer a set of files from one system to a UNIX host, modifying the file names as part of the process.
+Destination wildcarding is also available on OpenVMS eFT.
+Destination wildcarding makes it possible to transfer a set of files from one system to an OpenVMS host, modifying the file names as part of the process.
 The single character '' is used to make this happen.

-When a '' is seen as part of the destination file specification, NetEx/eFT replaces it with either the "file name" portion of the source file specification or the "file extension" portion of the source file specification, depending on its position in the destination file specification.
-For example, to send all of the files with an extension of FTN from some local host to a UNIX host, renaming the files with an extension of FOR, destination wildcarding would be used as:
+When an '' is seen as part of the destination file specification, eFT replaces it with either the "file name" portion of the source file specification or the "file extension" portion of the source file specification, depending on its position in the destination file specification.
+For example, to send all of the files with an extension of FTN from some local host to an OpenVMS host, renaming the files with an extension of FOR, destination wildcarding would be used as: